-Who or what inspired you to take up the piano, and make it your career?
+Who or what inspired you to take up the piano and pursue a career in music?

-Who or what were the most important influences on your musical life and career?
+Who or what have been the most important influences on your musical life and career?

 Which performance/recordings are you most proud of?

 The recital for the Philadelphia Chamber Music Society of the last three Beethoven sonatas was special to me and the recording of those pieces for Parma Recordings is one of my favorite CD’s.
 I’m proud of the newest recording, “Bright Circle” for Navona.
 I performed the program of Schubert, Brahms and Del Tredici several times and recorded it in the summer of 2016.
 One performance of it that stands out in my mind took place at Bargemusic in NYC.
 Playing “Ode to Music” by David Del Tredici for the composer was really fun and enlightening.
 I thought he was going to hate what I was doing — as I was playing the piece in his apartment I thought he might start tearing out his hair — but he surprised me by jumping up and declaring he loved it.
 Of course he had much to add after that, but he was in general agreement with my interpretation.

 Which particular works do you think you perform best?